17 Black Friday Email Examples + Tips

 Pro tip: While this Black Friday email example is great, the message is unfortunately clipped.
 Email clipping occurs when the size of your emails is more than 102 KB.
 Avoid that by optimizing your images and content.
 This way, you’ll increase your email deliverability and minimize the risk of getting flagged as spam.

 Kenneth Cole extends its Black Friday deals to give shoppers more time to get them!

-With this Black Friday email example, the brand gives its audience a last chance to shop discounted items after Black Friday day.
+What works: With this Black Friday email example, the brand gives its audience a last chance to shop discounted items after Black Friday day.
 The email design is simple and informative, placing the 50% Off Sitewide above the fold to incentivize shoppers to act.
 Also, the free shipping option under the header is perfect for increasing its audience’s purchase intent!

 On top of that, Kenneth Cole makes sure to add various product blocks to lead shoppers back to its online store.
 Apart from that, you can also see a “Shop your size” section that helps customers find their ideal pair of shoes and avoid unnecessary returns.